Locations:

 Where are the neck muscles located?

-Your neck muscles are at the front, back and sides of your neck.
+Your neck muscles are at the front, sides and back of your neck.
 From the back, they begin just beneath the base of your skull and extend down near the middle of your back, around your shoulder blades.
-From the front, these muscles begin at your jaw and extend to your collarbone at the top of your chest.
+From the front, these muscles begin at your jaw and extend to your collarbone (clavicle) at the top of your chest.

-There are three types of neck muscles: anterior (front), posterior (back) and lateral (side) muscles.
+There are three main categories of neck muscles: anterior (front), lateral (side) and posterior (back).
+They can be further broken down by type.

 Advertisement